Taimour007/Taimour007/README.md

 👨‍💻 **About Me:**

-🎓 Final-year Mechanical Engineering student at NUST
+🎓 Final-year Mechanical Engineering student at NUST.
-🧠 Passionate about CFD, biomimetic robotics, and simulation-based design
+🧠 Passionate about CFD, biomimetic robotics, and simulation-based design.
-🛠️ Skilled in CAD, structural analysis, and real-time control systems
+🛠️ Skilled in CAD, structural analysis, and real-time control systems.
-🚀 Focused on fluid-structure interaction, thermal management, and DFM optimization
+🚀 Focused on fluid-structure interaction, thermal management, and DFM optimization.

 ---